 Other measures may be applied according to individual circumstances.
 A failure to comply with these obligations can carry serious consequences, including criminal penalties.

-To ensure that the requirements imposed by the European Union, the UK, the UN Security Council, and other countries in which Lloyds Banking Group operates, are fulfilled, the Group has a sanctions policy in place which meets and, in some cases, exceeds, what is required by law.
+To ensure that the requirements imposed by the UK, the UN Security Council and other countries in which Lloyds Bank operates in are fulfilled, we have an Economic Crime Prevention policy in place which meets and, in some cases exceeds, what is required by law.

 With this in mind, the Group exercises a risk based and diligent approach when business is proposed in the following countries and regions: